michaelw730/irish/notes/family1.md

 |iníon |a daughter
 |Tá mac agam. |I have a son.
 |Tá iníon agam. |I have a daughter.
-|Níl clann ar bith agam. |I have no children.
+|Níl clann ar bith agam. |I have no children at all.
-|Níl clann ar bith againn. |We have no children.
+|Níl clann ar bith againn. |We have no children at all.
-|Níl páistí ar bith agam. |I have no children.
+|Níl páistí ar bith agam. |I have no children at all.
-|Níl páistí ar bith againn. |We have no children.
+|Níl páistí ar bith againn. |We have no children at all.
 |Tá mé ag súil le páiste. |I'm expecting a child.
 |Tá mé ag súil le leanbh. |I'm expecting a baby.|..ag sool le lanoo
 |Tá mé torrach. |I'm pregnant.